WiFiTrace/WiFiTrace_1.github.io/index.md

 * No need to install sensors or perform infrastructure upgrade
 * No laborious fingerprinting of existing infrastructure needed.

+### How is WiTrace different from other apps and tools?

 Many tools and apps have been developed for contact tracing using bluetooth, GPS, and self/active recording of locations visited by users.
 Despite a plethora of apps, we lack a method to perform passive contact tracing without installing any apps on mobile devices or actively mapping locations.

 WiTrace has the capability to perform contact tracing of patients with users co-located at the same place and same time and also to identify users who visited the location after the departure of the infected person while the pathogens spread by the infected person are still alive.